 "City of Constantine.")

-to Italy and the rest of western Europe during the fourteenth and fifteenth centuries.
+to Italy and the rest of western Europe.

-The numbers in translations of Plato are Stephanus numbers.
-They refer to an edition published in 1578 by Henri Estienne, whose last name in Latin is Stephanus.
+The numbers in translations of Plato are called Stephanus numbers.
+They derive from an edition (in three volumes) published in 1578 by Henri Estienne, whose last name in Latin is Stephanus.
 Each page is split into two columns.
 The inner one is the Greek text.
 The outer one is a Latin translation.
-The letters (A to E) between the two divide the text into five sections.
-In the image, the book is open to 32 and 33 of the Timaeus.
+The letters between the columns divide the text into sections.
+In the image, the book is open to pages 32 and 33 of the Timaeus.
 In these pages, Timaeus describes the construction of the "cosmos" (κοσμος).

 The modern edition of the Platonic corpus is John Burnet's Oxford Classical Text.